Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Characterization of equilibrium and minimum disequilibrium

 and $\mu( \epsilon_1,\dots, \epsilon_m )$ is at a minimum.
 This perspective suggests that finding a solution with $\delta > 0$ may still be useful and provide a meaningful or practically useful point.
 In general, we will refer to a solution of Problem~\eqref{md} as a \emph{minimum disequilibrium} solution, whether or not the solution is in fact an equilibrium.

 As mentioned, minimum disequilibrium agrees with the minimum total opportunity cost idea in \cite{fullerEA17}.
 Thus, that work provides excellent motivation for the value of a minimum disequilibrium solution for decision making in certain electricity markets; we provide a brief discussion here.
 In some electricity markets, a market operator has the problem of setting short-term electricity prices.
 The players in this setting are electricity generators who decide their level of generation given prices, and the global linking constraints $G$ may model a required minimum level of electricity generation to meet demand, as well as limits on prices.
 Generators may have fixed start-up costs; this introduces nonconvexities, and a competitive equilibrium may not exist.
 To address this, different approaches can be taken.
 For instance, in the PJM electricity market ``uplift'' or ``make whole'' payments are introduced, to ensure that generators operate at the required levels to meet demand without losing money.
 Naturally, this leads to the idea of minimizing the total of the uplift payments.

 A related formulation, the minimum total opportunity cost, aims to find prices ($x$), and for each generator $i$, operational levels and other decisions ($y_i$), so that the total discrepancy between the generators' realized profits ($-g_i(x,y_i)$) and what they \emph{could} have made ($-g_i^*(x)$) is minimized.
 The result is a formulation that fits into the form of Problem~\eqref{md}.
 We will explore this further in \Cref{sec:uc}.

-Characterization of a GNE in terms of the solution of an optimization problem has been proposed before, typically utilizing the NI function.
-See \Cref{app:ni_function} for further discussion on this connection as well an alternate proof of Proposition~\ref{prop:equilibrium} from this perspective.
-However, we reiterate that the practical use of an optimization problem such as \eqref{md} to characterize equilibrium has been confined to cases assuming a certain amount of convexity.